Generalized Stokes laws for active colloids and their applications: Boundary integral solution

-where the matrix elements $\boldsymbol{G}_{ij}^{(l,\,l')}(\mathbf{R}_{i},\mathbf{R}_{j})$ and $\boldsymbol{K}_{ij}^{(l,\,l')}(\mathbf{R}_{i},\mathbf{R}_{j})$ are given in terms of the Green's function $\mathbf{G}(\mathbf{R}_{i},\mathbf{R}_{j})$ and its derivatives, see Appendix \ref{appendix:Boundary-integrals-iterative-sol}.
+are given in terms of the Green's function $\mathbf{G}(\boldsymbol{R}_{i},\boldsymbol{R}_{j})$ and its derivatives, see Appendix \ref{appendix:boundary-integrals}.
 This linear system differs in important ways from superficially similar linear systems derived for passive colloids \cite{ladd1988}.
 First, the right-hand sides of the equations corresponding to the rigid body motions contain self-propulsion and self-rotation contributions; these are absent in passive colloids.
-Second, the double-layer integral adds a non-trivial contribution to the linear system; this is trivially zero in passive colloids as rigid body motions are in the null space of the double-layer.
+Second, the double-layer integral adds a non-trivial contribution to the linear system; this is trivial in passive colloids as rigid body motions are in the eigenspace of the double-layer.
 Finally, the equations for the non-rigid body modes are inhomogeneous, both due to double layer and slip contributions; these equations are homogeneous for passive systems as both double-layer and slip contributions are zero.
 Linear systems for passive colloids, derived earlier by Mazur \cite{mazur1982} and by Ladd \cite{ladd1988}, are recovered from the above when all $\mathbf{V}_{i}^{(l\sigma)}$ are set to zero.

 The generalized Stokes laws are obtained as solutions of this linear system.
 The formal solution of the discrete linear system yields the following expression for the friction tensors